doraiza/doraiza.github.io/about.md

 permalink: /about/
 ---

 I'm trying to understand this yet but hopefully I'll learn how to add images!
 And then everything will be easier.
+Changed logo!